How To Reach Your Midwives

 WHEN to “Call the Midwife”: Warning Signs to report Immediately:

-• When you feel very strong contractions every 3-5 minutes for at least one-hour if this is your first baby, or every 5-7 minutes if this not your first baby.
+- Very strong contractions every 3-5 minutes for at least one hour if this is your first baby, or every 5-7 minutes if this not your first baby.

 ** Both your and baby’s well-being are our priority!
 Do not hesitate to call at any time for emergencies INCLUDING LABOR and any warning signs above (or other worrisome symptoms that cannot wait). **